Who Says There's No Such Thing As A Free Lunch!

 But they were right about one thing.
 It WAS a BIG deal.
 EVERYONE was talking about Kewanee.
-And here we are over 50 years away from that 1954 Centennial and we are STILL talking about it!
+And here we are a lot of years past that 1954 Centennial and we are STILL talking about it!
 Below are some clippings taken from the July 16th, 1954 Chicago American newspaper.

 So the next time someone says there's no such thing as a free lunch, you can tell them oh yes there is.
-It's just that most of us don't live long enough to take part in it!
+It's just that most of us don't live long enough to see it in our lifetime!

 Home Page